shamimice03/github-actions-lab/README.md

 ![image](https://github.com/shamimice03/github-actions-lab/assets/19708705/e21234e6-f36d-4b2f-a1de-a359eeec18bb)

 ## contexts.yaml
+Contexts are a way to access information about workflow runs, variables, runner environments, jobs, and steps.
+Each context is an object that contains properties, which can be strings or other objects.
+Contexts, objects, and properties will vary significantly under different workflow run conditions.
 This is a GitHub Actions workflow named `view contexts`.
 The workflow is triggered manually using the `workflow_dispatch` event.The `view` job is defined to view and output various GitHub Actions contexts.

 ```yaml